doctorfree/DriveCommandLine/README.md

 either the Debian packaging format or the Red Hat Package Manager (RPM).
 Other systems will require a manual installation described below.

+The `gdrive` binary is architecture specific.
+To determine which architecture installation package or archive to install, run the following command.

+On Debian based systems (Ubuntu Linux, etc):

+`dpkg --print-architecture`

+On RPM based systems (Redhat/CentOS/Fedora Linux, etc):

+`rpm --eval '%{_arch}'`

 ### Debian package installation

 Many Linux distributions, most notably Ubuntu and its derivatives, use the